 As with standard servers, blade chassis are autodetected by the Dominion KX II once they are connected.
-When a blade server chassis is detected by the Dominion KX II, a default name is assigned to it and it is displayed on the Port Access page along with standard target servers and power strips (see Port Access Page (on page 41)).
+When a blade server chassis is detected by the Dominion KX II, a default name is assigned to it and it is displayed on the Port Access page along with standard target servers and power strips (see Port Access Page (on page 42)).
 The blade chassis is displayed in an expandable, hierarchical list on the Port Access page, with the blade chassis at the root of the hierarchy and the individual blades labeled and displayed below the root.
+Use the Expand Arrow icon next to the root chassis to display the individual blades.